 I also washed clothes by hand in the rivers, collected water from the raindown pours or pwhatever other water source could be found for over 11 years ,so when a butterflies like these flopped by it sure made my day!King was a protector dog, and was good at keeping things out of the yard, so we didn’t need a cat.
 In fact he was such a good hunter he killed over 260 rats and mice while we lived in this backyard!
 He developed a hatred for rats, opossums, and squirrels when we first moved in.

-So if you would like to get an intake on what it would be like living in an rat invested environment .
-Read on here under the title RATS !
+So if you want to get an intake on what it would be like living in an rat invested environment .
+Read on here under the title THE WILD RATS !
 With Lupe the parrot 5 years senior of King , they were fighting for territorial rights, the things that would happen….Lots of firepit stories!!!
 Read on more….!Outside fountains, the sight and sound of falling water has been proven to calm one’s whole being.

 At Fountain Shop & More, you’ll find every variety of fountains to heighten your awareness, garden fountains ,indoor fountains and outdoor garden waterfalls….The benefit is after whatever effort that was been contributed to put into creating a personal oasis, where the person can enjoy the fruits of their labor by themselves or with others, it’s very inspiring!